Rashaun Woods: Professional career

 Woods had 7 catches for 160 yards and 1 touchdown in his rookie season (2004) and spent the 2005 season on injured reserve with torn ligaments in his thumb.
 In April 2006, he was traded to the San Diego Chargers for cornerback Sammy Davis.
 In August 2006, he was cut from the San Diego Chargers.
 On August 3, 2006, he was claimed off waivers by the Denver Broncos but failed his physical and was released.

 In 2007, the Hamburg Sea Devils selected Woods in the 5th round of the NFL Europa free agent draft.
 He later played for the Frankfurt Galaxy that season.

 On July 23, 2007, Woods signed with the Toronto Argonauts of the Canadian Football League.
-He was released by the Argonauts on August 8, 2007.
-He was signed by the Hamilton Tiger-Cats on October 4, 2007.
-On June 22, 2008, Woods was 1 of 14 players to be cut from the Hamilton Tiger-Cats final roster.
+He was released by the Argonauts on August 8.
+Woods was signed by the Hamilton Tiger-Cats on October 4.
+On June 22, 2008, Woods was one of 14 players to be cut from the Tiger-Cats' final roster.